yosoufe/VAMR/README.md

 # 🚧 Under Construction 🚧

-# Vision Algorithms for Mobile Robotics (Fall 2020)
+# Vision Algorithms for Mobile Robotics

 This repository contains all the exercises of the course "Vision Algorithm for Mobile Robotics" in C++.